dzintars/dzintars/content/posts/how-to-store-ansible-vault-password.md

 Overall, I am using `secret-tool` and `keepassxc-cli` everywhere, where I need to create or retrieve secrets dynamically.
 For example, you can use it to generate Hashicorp Vault administrator password at HC Vault provisioning stage.

+This approach works great if you are working on your own projects locally.
+It can be used in CI/CD setting as well, but requires some additional planning.
+Also... it is possible to adopt it for the team work as it is possible to use KeePassXC to share the sectrets between KeePassXC instances, but... there might be some better tools for that.